 Whether you're buying a large or small ironing board, you'll want to find a place in your home to store it.
 Built-in ironing boards are great for keeping your board hidden and saving space.
 However, not everyone has the means to mount an ironing board in a closet or laundry room.
 An easier solution is to find a storage hook to hang your ironing board on the back of your closet or laundry room door.

 An ironing board provides a flat surface for you to iron your clothes.
 After you've set up your ironing board, place a garment flat on the surface of the ironing board and iron.
 The tapered part of the board can be used to get to hard-to-reach places in sleeves and pant legs.

 How do you close an ironing board?

 It can be tricky to close an ironing board if you've never done it before.
 The secret is to look at the bottom of the ironing board for a metal lever press.
-If your ironing board is already opened, you've probably already used it.
-Press down the lever press with one hand while steadying the other side of the ironing board with your other hand.
-Lean it backward toward the rear while continuing to use the lever press.
+In some cases, you may need to press down the lever with one hand while steadying the other side of the ironing board with your other hand.
+In this case, lean it backward toward the rear while continuing to use the lever press.
 At this point, the top of the ironing board is upward while you're lowering the back of it to the floor.
 Keep going until the front feet are off the floor and the ironing board closes.

 What are common ironing board sizes, and how long is an ironing board?